-Replacement heifers (young females) are selected from our calves based upon the historical performance of their dams and sires on our farm and for the promise they have shown in their first year on an all-grass diet.
+Replacement heifers (young females) are selected from our calves based upon the historical performance of their dams and sires on our farm and for the promise they have shown in their first sixteen months on an all-grass diet.
 At approximately 18-20 months of age, our replacement heifers are bred to a carefully selected herd bull that best compliments her genetics and are then placed with either our spring or fall cow herd if they settle (become pregnant.)
-The gestation period is approximately 9 months and we cycle our spring cowherd to achieve tight calving in a 45-60 day period (Feb-Mar) just before Virginia's spring lush, and our fall cowherd to achieve tight calving in a 45-60 period (Aug-Sept) just before Virginia’s fall lush.
+The gestation period is approximately 9 months and we cycle our spring cowherd to achieve tight calving in a 45-60 day period (Feb-Mar) just before Virginia's spring lush, and our fall cowherd to achieve tight calving in a 45-60 period (Sept-Oct) entering Virginia’s fall lush.
 Cows that fail to become pregnant, have difficulty calving, raise poor calves, or are poor keepers are culled from the herd, leaving us with strong, grass-fed performers that are well adapted to the specific environment on our farm.
-As a result of our rigorous genetic selection and sound animal husbandry, many cows remain productive in our herd beyond ten years.
+As a result of our rigorous genetic selection and sound animal husbandry, the health, fertility, and vigor of our cowherd is constantly improving and many cows remain productive in our herd beyond fifteen years.